ruuda/blog/posts/a-reasonable-configuration-language.md

 The command-line tooling works but could be more polished, and I found it to become slow quickly, even for fairly small configurations.
+It has [a page][cue-compr]
+comparing itself against a few other configuation languages.

 [**Dhall**](https://dhall-lang.org/)
 — This is the first configuration language that I learned about many years ago.